Best waterproof speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best waterproof Bluetooth speakers you can buy in 2019.

 The carry strap will help you lug it around, and it can daisy chain with another Xtreme 2 to give even beefier sound (but be warned: two of these things at the beach will be loud enough to summon the lifeguards).
 If you're looking to start a full-on pool party, this should be at the centre of the mayhem.

 Read the full review: JBL Xtreme 2

-If you want a compact, yet extremely capable Bluetooth speaker for the summer, than look no further than Ultimate Ears' Wonderboom 2.
-13 hours of battery life should keep you going into the early hours, while he IP67 rating means it should survive a brief dunking.
+If you want a compact yet extremely capable Bluetooth speaker, than look no further than Ultimate Ears' Wonderboom 2.
+13 hours of battery life should keep you going into the early hours, while the IP67 rating means it should survive a bit of dunking.

 Read the full review: Ultimate Ears Wonderboom 2

 Thought waterproof speakers were a little... basic?
 Think again.
 This one boasts Amazon's Alexa smart assistant, so you can use it to control your smart home appliances, change radio station, read you the news and all that jazz.

 There's also an optional charging stand (which costs extra) for juicing it up wirelessly from a plug socket.
 Its 360-degree design fills rooms with sound, too – or poolsides, or beaches, or where you choose to use it.
 A great option if you can spend a little more.

 Read the full review: Ultimate Ears Blast